Tongji-MIC-Lab/CH-CF/README.md

 Please cite the following paper when using TBC:

-Hanli Wang, Bo Xiao, Lei Wang, Fengkuangtian Zhu, Yu-Gang Jiang, and Jun Wu
-CHCF: A Cloud-based Heterogeneous Computing Framework for Large-Scale Image Retrieval *IEEE Transactions on Circuits and Systems for Video Technology,* vol. 25, no. 12, pp. 1900-1913, Dec.
+Hanli Wang, Bo Xiao, Lei Wang, Fengkuangtian Zhu, Yu-Gang Jiang, and Jun Wu, CHCF: A Cloud-based Heterogeneous Computing Framework for Large-Scale Image Retrieval, *IEEE Transactions on Circuits and Systems for Video Technology,* vol. 25, no. 12, pp. 1900-1913, Dec.
 2015.

 ### References:

-[1] NVIDIA Corporation, NVIDIA Developer Zone, https://developer.nvidia.com/cuda-zone [2] J. Sivic and A. Zisserman, “Video Google: A Text Retrieval Approach to Object Matching in Videos,” in Proc.
+[1] NVIDIA Corporation, NVIDIA Developer Zone, https://developer.nvidia.com/cuda-zone

+[2] J. Sivic and A. Zisserman, “Video Google: A Text Retrieval Approach to Object Matching in Videos,” in Proc.
 ICCV’03, Oct.
 2003, pp. 1470-1477.

 [3] O. Beaumont, A. Legrand, L. Marchal, and Y. Robert, “Assessing the Impact and Limits of Steady-State Scheduling for Mixed Task and Data Parallelism on Heterogeneous Platforms,” in Proc.
 ISPDC’04, Jul.
 2004, pp. 296-302.